-- Electric starter button (3) in basic position - Electric starter button 3 pressed In this position, the electric starter is actuated.
+- Electric starter button (3) in basic position - Electric starter button 3 is pressed In this position, the starter motor is actuated.

-6.6 Ignition/steering lock
+6.6 Ignition and steering lock

-The ignition/steering lock is in front of the upper triple clamp.
+The ignition and steering lock is located in front of the upper triple clamp.

-Lamitim of OFF to this modition the impition should

-• \bowtie is interrupted, a running engine stops, and a non-running engine will not start.
-The ignition key can be removed. \bigcirc Ignition on ON - In this position, the ignition circuit is closed and the engine can be started.
-P Steering locked LOCK - In this position, the ignition circuit is interrupted and the steering locked.
+Ignition off OFF - In this position, the ignition circuit is interrupted, a running engine stops, and a non-running engine will not start.
+The ignition key can be removed.

+Ignition on ON - In this position, the ignition circuit is closed and the engine can be started.

+Steering locked LOCK - In this position, the ignition circuit is interrupted and the steering locked.
 The ignition key can be removed.